loveencounterflow/pipedreams/README.md

 you, say, delete an item from a list in the one stream that you then inadvertently miss in the other (seemingly unrelated) stream.

+Remember, all streams should always be considered asynchronous, so in all but the simplest of cases you should never assume knowledge about a definitve ordering.
+In other words, you cannot say for certain at which point in time a given transform in the bystream will be called with respect to some other transform in the mainstream, so its better to always program defensively.

 To prevent such errors, PipeDreams `$tap` can be instructed to make a new copy of each data event (produced with [CND.deep_copy](https://github.com/loveencounterflow/cnd)) by setting the `copy` member of the `settings` argument to `true`: